 ABOUT

-Joseph Cummings is a set designer whose creative vision and attention to detail have left a mark on theater audiences.
-One of Joseph's highlights was his role as a design consultant for the first Texas college production of Andrew Lloyd Webber's "The Phantom of the Opera" at Dallas College-Cedar Valley Campus.
-Throughout his career, Joseph has been involved in numerous world premiere productions, including "The Red Pashmina" (MainStage Irving-Las Colinas and Think India), "The Chicken Who Wasn't Chicken," "Dracula: A Haunted Tale of Dating," and "Daffodil Girls" (Fun House Theatre & Film).
+Joseph Cummings is a set designer recognized for his precise, story-driven designs.
+A standout moment in his career was serving as design consultant for the first Texas college production of Andrew Lloyd Webber’s The Phantom of the Opera at Dallas College–Cedar Valley Campus.
+His work also includes several world premiere productions, such as The Red Pashmina (MainStage Irving–Las Colinas and Think India), The Chicken Who Wasn’t Chicken, Dracula: A Haunted Tale of Dating, and Daffodil Girls (Fun House Theatre & Film).

 Joseph's portfolio also includes a wide range of designs for both classic and contemporary productions.
 From "An Act of God" to "Phantom" and "The Full Monty" (MainStage Irving-Las Colinas), as well as "Lysistrata" (Dallas College-Mountain View Campus) and "Hamlet" (Fun House Theatre & Film), his designs have been seen across the DFW metroplex.